dm-io dot

 Sun Protection

 If it’s summer, you might have a few outdoor activities in your schedule!
-Make sure you’ve always got extra sunglasses, a spare wide-brimmed hat, and a bottle of sunscreen for those days when going back inside to escape the sun just isn’t a very appealing option.
-You might also be using this sun protection for times when you’re unexpectedly stuck out in the sun, such as times when you’re experiencing car issues during hot weather.
+Make sure you’ve always got extra sunglasses, a spare wide-brimmed hat, and a bottle of sunscreen in your car safety kit for those days when going back inside to escape the sun just isn’t a very appealing option.

 Rain Protection

-Not all of your days out will be sunny.
-And, of course, when it rains it pours…so there’s a chance that your car may break down while it’s raining.
 Even though a summer rain may feel refreshing, it won’t be as rejuvenating if you’re out there getting soaked while just trying to change a tire.
 Keep any or all of the following items in your car emergency kit to keep you dry when it’s wet outside: raincoat, umbrella, poncho, towels, rags, etc.

 Visibility Materials